reexjungle/xcal/README.md

 License
 =======
-*xCal is built and released under the [FreeBSD](http://opensource.org/licenses/BSD-2-Clause) License as explicitly stated in Legalese ;) below*
+*xCal is built and released under the [FreeBSD](http://opensource.org/licenses/BSD-2-Clause) License as explicitly stated below:*